Set Design

 From there, I found an image I liked and sketched it on a piece of transparent paper so I could project it onto two stacked 4'x8' panels and trace my sketch.

 After using a jigsaw to cut out my shape, I used scrap wood to screw the two panels together, and joint filler to hide the seam that resulted.
-Then of course, sanded everything down to prepare for paint.
+Then, of course, I sanded everything down to prepare for paint.

 FROM SCRATCH